mreddy76/bowling/README.md

 # Assuming the above are present
 1. Please checkout the project from git into a local directory of your choice
 2. Import the project into eclipse as a maven project
-3. Just for sanity purposes, mvn clean compile
+3. Just for sanity purposes, please run mvn clean compile
-4. The below will create a jar file as well as run tests. mvn clean package
+5. The below command  will create a jar file as well as run tests. mvn clean package